 Best Practice 2: Reuse Proven Infrastructure to Save Time and Increase Interoperability

-Rather than developing bespoke data catalogues or repositories, agencies should adopt existing catalogues used beyond their own institution such as the Ocean Biodiversity Information System, Zenodo, or the Knowledge Network for Biocomplexity).
+Rather than developing bespoke data catalogues or repositories, agencies should adopt existing catalogues used beyond their own organization such as the Ocean Biodiversity Information System, Zenodo, or the Knowledge Network for Biocomplexity).
 These are proven platforms with a broad user base that support persistent storage, discoverability, and interoperability.Best Practice 5: Store and Analyze Data in Ways That Others Can Easily Access, Use, and Trust

 Challenge 3: Sustaining the Dataset — Who is responsible, and why should I contribute?